ourPLCC/course/Code/ABC/README.txt

     X=a

-The Print command will report on all of the facts and rules currently known by the engine.
+C) The Print command will report on all of the facts and rules currently known by the engine.
 Its syntax is just

     Print

-Similarly the Clear command will clear all facts and rules, starting with a clean slate.
+D) Similarly the Clear command will clear all facts and rules, starting with a clean slate.

 Examples
 --------

-The Prog directory has examples from the ABCDatalog implementation.
+1) The Prog directory has examples copied from the Harvard ABCDatalog implementation.
 It includes an example 'eqv' that shows how to derive an equivalence relation as the reflexive, symmetric, and transitive closure of a given relation.

-The Test directory has some additional examples.
+2) The Prog directory has some additional examples.
 In particular, the group.dtlg file contains some rules for processing the elements of a finite group g whose multiplication table is given by facts of the form